gvwilson/sensibleadventures/cloudherd/cloudherd.md

 on a cloud, chilled to the bone and desperately hoping that they're not too late...*

 "Hold on!"
-Grappa Gas bellowed.
+Grappa Gas bellowed as they went into a dive.
 "It's going to get bumpy!"

 Noxy dropped to one knee, pulled the glove off her left hand, and pressed her palm against the cloud beneath her.
 She could mind-hear Big Blue's